jasminenoack/zhaul-heroku-docker/README.md

 You can run [setupe-tmux](./setup-tmux.sh) to set up a tmux shell set with prefilled commands for running the program and tests.

+# Reading the code

+The primary backend code is in [backend/api](./backend/api) The primary frontend code is in [frontend/src/components](./frontend/src/components)

+There are notes in the code about some areas where it is relatively clear that things could be improved.
+As do some earlier sections in the readme.

+# Features

+You can see a [demo](https://jas-zhaul.herokuapp.com/) of the app on Heroku.
+Even before login you are able to browse the available trucks so that you can see if you are interested in using the site.
+The reserve button is disabled until you actually login.
+You can filter the trucks by the date and time you need them and type of truck.
+The default sets the times as starting in an hour and lasting 2 hours.

+Under the account menu before login you have the option to login or create a new account.
+If you would like to use a demo account vitor is available:

+- username: vitor
+- password: password

+Once you are logged in under the account menu you can logout or view your reservations.
+If you are looking at your reservations you are able to cancel them.

+If you logout on the reservations page the reservations will disappear but you can still view the empty page.